 The archaeological sites of Assos and Troy

-Days 5–7: Fly to Ankara, visit the Museum of Anatolian Civilisations and marvel at cave churches and unique volcanic landscapes in Cappadocia.
+Days 5–7: Fly to Ankara, visit the Museum of Anatolian Civilisations and marvel at cave churches and unique landscapes in Cappadocia.

-Days 8–9: Examine the Neolithic site of Çatal Hüyük and Pamukkale.
+Days 8–9: Examine the Neolithic site of Catalhuyuk and Pamukkale’s travertine terraces.

 Days 10–12: On the Aegean coast, visit ancient Ephesus and Roman and Hellenistic sites at Aphrodisias, Priene, Miletus and Didyma.

 This morning we visit the beautiful Hagia Sophia, considered the epitome of Byzantine architecture.
 Constructed as a church on the orders of Emperor Justinian, the Hagia Sophia was the religious focal point of the Eastern Church for nearly 1000 years before being converted into a mosque following the fall of Constantinople in 1453.
 It is now a museum.
 We also visit the Blue Mosque, built in the early 17th century and famed for the Iznik tiles which decorate its interior.
 We then stroll through and sample the delights of the Spice Bazaar before heading to the Bosphorus for an afternoon ferry cruise.
 After our cruise we visit the Sadberk Hanim Museum, a private museum with an excellent collection of antiquities and works of art.
 We share dinner tonight in a restaurant located on the Bosphorus, in fashionable Ortaköy.
 Overnight Istanbul (B, D)